 - 4.8.1 Building G was completely ruinous in 1963 and was apparently a house comprising two rooms, each with a separate entrance.
 It was said to have been used latterly as a stirk-house (Dunbar 1963).
-A later cartshed abuts the western gable. - 4.8.2 Bob Smith excavated the interior, with input from Glasgow University in 1979.
-He noted 'little of it left apart from the floor, and it was so obvious where the fire had been that he restored the whole thing (in 1980).
+A later structure abuts the western gable, possibly a cartshed. - 4.8.2 Bob Smith excavated the interior, with input from Glasgow University in 1979.
+He noted 'little of it left apart from the floor, and it was so obvious where the fire had been that I restored the whole thing (in 1980).
 I constructed it in the ancient way cruck frames with the purlins lying across, with saplings on top of that with turf on top and thatch and run of rush.
 I had problems getting turf, and had to go well up the hill to find decent turf.
-I was forced to take an unsuitable wood; cherry'. - 4.8.3 After Bob Smith departed the building deteriorated and the roof started to cave in.
-It was again reconstructed, but with little documentary evidence, and the roof was added in the mid-1990's (Macdonald pers comm).
+I was forced to take an unsuitable wood; cherry'. - 4.8.3 The Building was restored by Bob Smith in 1980, probably from foundation-stone level, with a thatched roof and turf ridge.
+Wicker doors and an internal wicker partition were also added (Jim Souness pers comm).
+The building was also used as an occasional bothy (Jim Souness pers comm).
+The structure was maintained until around 1990, the roof eventually becoming unstable, being replaced, with new trusses and bracken thatch in the early 1990s.